Jakarta to Ubud

 Why we love it

-Embark on a cycling trip through the backcountry of Yogyakarta.
-A world of flower-studded fields and smiling locals, this cultural centre is one of South East Asia’s standout destinations., Take a guided walk through the jungle and rice paddies of Seloliman Nature Reserve, then sit back, relax and soak up the ambience under the stars as a small group., Climbing Mt Bromo in the early hours of the morning is an adventure to remember.
-If the conditions are right, you'll be rewarded with a dazzling view over mist-laden volcanoes., Get behind the scenes of some of Java's fascinating local industries – from coffee, cocoa and palm sugar to traditional Javanese medicine of jamu., Balance out all of the activity and adventure with plenty of time to chill out away from the crowds at beachside paradise of Pemuteran on Bali’s less-visited north coast., By travelling on this trip, you’ll learn about our Intrepid Foundation partner, Coral Triangle Center Foundation.
-Donations help expand their coral restoration project and support their educational outreach activities for local schools in Nusa Penida.
-Intrepid will double the impact by dollar-matching all post-trip donations made to The Intrepid Foundation.
+Cycle through the backcountry of Yogyakarta – a world of flower-studded fields and friendly locals, this cultural centre is one of South East Asia’s standouts., Take a guided walk through the jungle and rice paddies of Seloliman Nature Reserve, then sit back, relax and soak up the ambience under the stars in a local guest house., Climb Mt Bromo in the early hours of the morning.
+If the conditions are right, you'll be rewarded with a dazzling view over mist-laden volcanoes., Explore Bandung – a city of contrasts – and feast on delicious street food in this unofficial food capital.
+Sit down in a 100-year-old café for a local cuppa, hike around volcanic craters, then soak your weary muscles in the hot springs., Balance out all of the activity and adventure with plenty of time to chill out away from the crowds at beachside paradise of Pemuteran on Bali’s less-visited north coast.

 Is this trip right for me?